jdavifranco/moviealikemobile/README.md

 ---

-## 📈 Future Enhancements
+## 🗺️ Future Enhancements

-To further showcase advanced development skills, the roadmap for this project includes:

--   **✅ Robust Automated Testing:**
-    -   Implement comprehensive Unit and Widget tests for the Domain and Presentation layers.
-    -   Add Integration tests for key user flows.
--   **✅ CI/CD Automation:**
+This project is actively developed.
+Future plans to expand its capabilities include:

+- **Robust Automated Testing:** Implement a full suite of Unit, Widget, and Integration tests to ensure code quality and prevent regressions.
-    -   Set up a GitHub Actions workflow to run tests and linters on every push and pull request.
+- **CI/CD Automation:** Set up a GitHub Actions workflow to automate testing and build processes.
--   **✅ User Authentication & Cloud Sync:**
-    -   Integrate Firebase Authentication and sync user data (like watchlists) with Firestore.
+- **User Authentication & Cloud Sync:** Integrate Firebase Authentication to allow users to sync their watchlists and preferences across devices.
+- **Advanced Analytics:** Implement detailed event tracking to gain deeper insights into user behavior, such as which search filters are most popular and how users discover new content.
+- **AI-Powered Movie Analysis:** Integrate a generative AI model to provide unique, AI-driven summaries or analyses of movies.

 ---

-## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+   Made with ❤️ by jdavifranco